-- a.
-To ensure that development in residential zones are suited to the site considering the nature of the development and surrounding land uses. - b.
-To protect the amenity of residential areas. - c.
-To ensure that the hours of operation for commercial activities do not generate land use conflicts with neighbouring properties. - d.
+a.
+To ensure that development in residential zones are suited to the site considering the nature of the development and surrounding land uses.

+b.
+To protect the amenity of residential areas.

+c.
+To ensure that the hours of operation for commercial activities do not generate land use conflicts with neighbouring properties.

+d.
 To minimise the impact of stormwater flow onto neighbouring properties.

-The proposed development must not unreasonably affect surrounding properties by way of any type of pollutant such as noise and vibration, air emissions, dust, water pollution or odour.
+Document Set ID: 79778 Version: 5, Version Date: 25/11/2019 Controls of any type of pollutant such as noise and vibration, air emissions, dust, water pollution or odour.